Richard-Burd/Richard-Burd.github.io/kurdistan.markdown

 ![side view with splats retracted](https://i.imgur.com/hSWj34T.jpg)

-The camera gimbal was designed to be 3D printed has a one-axis pan.&nbsp;  It uses the same servo type as the wing elevons & wing splats, and although this arrangement is a bit heavy, the servo redundancy means any spare servo can be used to replace any servo that has gone bad on the PeshWing.&nbsp;
+The camera gimbal was designed to be 3D printed and it has a one-axis pan.&nbsp;  It uses the same servo type as the wing elevons & wing splats, and although this arrangement is a bit heavy, the servo redundancy means any spare servo can be used to replace any servo that has gone bad on the PeshWing.&nbsp;

 ![side view with splats retracted](https://i.imgur.com/EQrKTh3.jpg)